In this guide:

 How do mergers with LibraryIQ and LibraryMarket impact this project?

 These recent mergers do not impact our contract.
 CCS will not have access to functionality from LibraryIQ or LibraryMarket.
 LibraryIQ and LibraryMarket will not have access to our data.
 OrangeBoy has told us that these tools will remain separate.
-LibraryIQ will offer special pricing to CCS members through the end of 2025.

 I already use OrangeBoy, do I need to keep my existing account?